Data Storytelling: How to Tell a Great Story with Data?

 When our data consists of numeric or any other variety of formats, we need to know which ones are important and give us better insights from our dataset.

-Isn’t that what had really happened on the Titanic?
+Isn’t that what happened on the Titanic?

 Numeric Data